What is Ayurveda and what can it do for you?

 In Ayurveda, we work on balancing your agni (fire), prana (air), and ojas (water) in order to give your body its maximum chance to heal itself from any imbalance.
 That imbalance could be long term or recent.

 When your body is in balance, your mind feels more peaceful, your digestion of food and images is complete, and your immunity stabilizes you.
 When you’re feeling more peaceful, clear, and stable, you make better choices that affect not only you, but also those around you.

-The knowledge you’ll gain working with your Ayurvedic health practitioner will enable you to become more self-aware.
-This awareness empowers you as you come to understand your unique constitution and its relationship to the world around.
+The knowledge you’ll gain working with me as your Ayurvedic health practitioner will also enable you to become more self-aware.
+This awareness empowers you as you come to understand your unique constitution and your relationship to the world around.

-Ayurveda also embraces most other health care disciplines and weaves them into a treatment plan for the individual.
-We also recommend that a client not stop seeing a medical doctor if he or she is under his or her care for a particular ailment or for ongoing assessments as this ancient system is considered to be part of an integrated approach to true health.
+Ayurveda also embraces other health care disciplines and weaves them into a treatment plan.
+I will never recommend that a client stop seeing medical doctors if he or she is under their care for a particular ailment or for ongoing assessments.
+Ayurveda is an ancient system that can be a part of an integrated approach to true health.